chef/chef-web-docs/chef_master/source/attributes.rst

 * May be included in another recipe
 * May use the results of a search query and read the contents of a data bag (including an encrypted data bag)
 * May have a dependency on one (or more) recipes
-* Must be added to a run-list before it can be used by the chef-client
+* Must be added to a run-list before it can be used by the Chef Infra Client
 * Is always executed in the same order as listed in a run-list

 .. end_tag

 .. tag cookbooks_attribute

 An attribute can be defined in a cookbook (or a recipe) and then used to override the default settings on a node.
-When a cookbook is loaded during a chef-client run, these attributes are compared to the attributes that are already present on the node.
+When a cookbook is loaded during a Chef Infra Client run, these attributes are compared to the attributes that are already present on the node.
 Attributes that are defined in attribute files are first loaded according to cookbook order.
 For each cookbook, attributes in the ``default.rb`` file are loaded first, and then additional attribute files (if present) are loaded in lexical sort order.
-When the cookbook attributes take precedence over the default attributes, the chef-client will apply those new settings and values during the chef-client run on the node.
+When the cookbook attributes take precedence over the default attributes, the Chef Infra Client will apply those new settings and values during the Chef Infra Client run on the node.

 .. end_tag